About Us – Meet the Mariner Family

 So what’s the story with the old house?

 Barry Mariner, the current owner, grew up here on the family farm.
 The farm was 150 acres back in the day, and this house belonged to his grandparents, Ed and Gertrude Mariner.
 Ed was the third generation of Mariners to own the farm.
-He was head of the local farm bureau and farmed corn and soybeans, had extensive vegetable gardens and traditional farm animals.
-It was a wonderful place that Barry visited on a daily basis from his dad’s house located across the field on the north side of the property.
-When Ed passed, the farm was divided amongst his children and the majority of the acreage was sold.
-Barry inherited the farm in 2015 after his father, also named Barry, passed.
-The farm is currently 12.5 acres and Barry, his wife Jeannie, and their daughter Brittany are now the fifth and sixth generations to farm the land.
-The house underwent significant renovation to allow it to be open to the public.
-The Mariners worked to maintain the historic significance of the home, saving and reusing everything possible.
-The house is a beautifully decorated trip back in time.
+He was head of the local farm bureau and cultivated corn and soybeans, maintained extensive vegetable gardens, and raised traditional farm animals.
+It was a wonderful place that Barry visited daily from his dad’s house, located across the field on the north side of the property.

 So, when did it become a vineyard and winery?

-Barry and Jeannie Mariner inherited the house in 2015.
-They weren’t sure what they would do with it but knew it had to be preserved.
-Brittany took an interest in wine and chose to study Enology and Viticulture in college in 2012.
-Her grandfather and great-grandparents made homemade wine as a hobby.
-It was a family tradition she decided to continue.
-She was in college when her father inherited the property and through a desire to preserve the family farm, she and her parents decided to turn the farm into a winery.
-It was a new and different style of farming but they felt it was a great way to preserve the farm and bring a new and different experience for locals and tourists to enjoy.
-They renovated for 3½ years, planted the first vines in 2017, and opened to the public in August of 2018.
+While Brittany was in college, her father inherited the property, and through a shared desire to preserve the family farm, she and her parents decided to transform it into a winery.
+It was a new and different style of farming, but they felt it was a great way to honor the land while creating a unique experience for both locals and tourists.
+After 3½ years of renovations, they planted their first vines in 2017 and officially opened to the public in August of 2018.

 “We’ve designed the property to bring visitors back to a simpler time; relaxing in the garden or on a swing under the shade trees is the perfect backdrop for enjoying a glass of wine.”
-If you’re looking for a unique destination for music, food, fun, great wine, and a step back into a simpler time, you’ve found it!